BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >
 >Then one night the twin pair winked &mdash;
 >Her brother fell from tower's brink.
->Straight he dove and straight he'll sink.
+>Straight He dove and straight He'll sink.
 >Sister waterlogged by weeps,
 >She cast Her duty off without a care.
 >